Most Common Workers' Compensation Injuries

-If the party responsible is the employer, a coworker, or simply the injured worker, a Workers’ Compensation claim is handled by the Department of Labor & industries.
-However, when the negligence of someone other than the regular employer contributes to a construction site injury, or if an accident takes place off-site, workers may be eligible to bring a third-party liability claim for additional compensation and benefits.
-Unlike Workers’ Compensation claims, there is practically no limit to the amount of awards in third-party liability claims.
+Workers may be eligible to bring a third party injury claim for additional compensation and benefits when someone other than the employer contributes to a construction site injury, or if an accident takes place off-site.
+Unlike workers’ compensation claims, there is practically no limit to the amount of awards in third-party liability claims.
 This means an injured worker may receive further medical benefits, wage-loss compensation, and additional damages for personal pain and suffering.

 Depression & Anxiety

 Work-related injuries have multiple outcomes.
 While outward physical symptoms can be the easiest to recognize, anxiety and depression can also develop when an injury or illness causes prolonged pain, prevents someone from carrying on their work, or alters the nature of their family and social life or personal activities.
 While mental conditions cannot be diagnosed with a stethoscope or x-ray, it is important to identify and treat these conditions so that depression and anxiety do not impair a patient’s ability to return to work.
-The Washington Workers’ Compensation lawyers at Emery Reddy take depression as seriously as any other physical injury, and will fight to ensure that you get the full treatment you need from your L&I claim.
+We take depression as seriously as any other physical injury, and will fight to ensure that you get the full treatment you need from your L&I claim.

-An occupational disease is defined as any chronic condition or illness that occurred as a result of an injured worker’s job, career, or work-related functions or activities.
+An occupational disease is defined as a chronic condition or illness that occurred as a result of an injured worker’s job, career, or work-related functions or activities.
 Some commonly recognized occupational diseases are: